Rafael Correa: President of UNASUR

 Correa was a signatory to The UNASUR Constitutive Treaty of the Union of South American Nations on 15 July 2009.
 Ecuador has ratified the treaty.
 According to treaty, the UNASUR headquarters will be located in Ecuador.

-On 10 August 2009 Correa hosted the Heads of Government of South America in Quito, as he took over the one year Pro Tempore Presidency of UNASUR.
+On 10 August 2009 Correa hosted the Heads of Government of South America in Quito, as he took over the one-year Pro Tempore Presidency of UNASUR.
 Correa announced on 3 April 2010 that he would propose to UNASUR the creation of a united front against transnationals like the American Chevron, which he accused of attempting to destroy his country.

 Correa also asked that UNASUR create a commission to investigate the events that led to the 30 Sep police revolt in Ecuador in which about a dozen people died and 270 were wounded.
 The uprising was led by police upset over a new law that would deny them promotion bonuses.

 During Friday's summit, leaders also approved a democratic charter that would serve as a guide for the 12-nation bloc if any of them faced an attempted coup.
 The charter would have been an effective tool during Ecuador's revolt, Correa said.
 On 29 November 2010, UNASUR's presidency passed from Ecuador to Guyana.

-In 2014, Correa opened the $65 million UNASUR headquarters in Quito.
+In 2014, Correa opened the $65 million headquarters in Quito.